furkanaktepe01/Ethernaut-Solutions/README.md

 ﻿# Ethernaut-Solutions
-Solutions of the smart contract hacking problems of [Ethernaut](https://ethernaut.openzeppelin.com/)
+The solutions of the smart contract hacking problems of [Ethernaut](https://ethernaut.openzeppelin.com/).